 2. The staff isn’t held vertically or it is misread

-When levelling, a staff must always be held vertically in order to ensure that the most accurate results.
-Levelling staffs are also prone to damage, so care must be taken so they’re in the best possible condition for your readings.
+When levelling, a staff must always be held vertically in order to ensure the most accurate results.
+Levelling staffs are also prone to damage, so care must be taken so they’re in the best possible condition, they are straight and the markings are clean and complete for taking accurate readings.
 Not only should time be taken when reading the staff to avoid a misreading, surveyors should also follow these simple steps:

-• Record the lowest reading after rocking it back and forth.
+• For more accurate readings, you can record the lowest Staff reading by rocking the Staff back and forth.

 3. The environment isn’t taken into account